ismailbennani/openapi-changelog/README.md

   - Changes
     - In operation GET /maps/api/place/findplacefromtext/json
       - Changed documentation of parameter input
+        - Changes

-        ~~Text input that identifies the search target, such as a name, address, or phone number.
+        \- ~~Text input that identifies the search target, such as a name, address, or phone number.
 The input must be a string.
 Non-string input such as a lat/lng coordinate or plus code generates an error.~~\
-        **The text string on which to search, for example: "restaurant" or "123 Main Street".
+        \+ **The text string on which to search, for example: "restaurant" or "123 Main Street".
 This must be a place name, address, or category of establishments.
 Any other types of input can generate errors**\
-        **and are not guaranteed to return valid results.
+        \+ **and are not guaranteed to return valid results.
 The Places API will return candidate matches based on this string and order the results based on their perceived relevance.**
     - Changed documentation of parameter places_keyword used in 1 endpoints

       - Used in GET /maps/api/place/nearbysearch/json
       - Changes:\
-        ~~A term to be matched against all content that Google has indexed for this place, including but not limited to name and type, as well as customer reviews and other third-party content.~~\
+        \- ~~A term to be matched against all content that Google has indexed for this place, including but not limited to name and type, as well as customer reviews and other third-party content.~~\
-        **The text string on which to search, for example: "restaurant" or "123 Main Street".
+        \+ **The text string on which to search, for example: "restaurant" or "123 Main Street".
 This must be a place name, address, or category of establishments.**\
-        **Any other types of input can generate errors and are not guaranteed to return valid results.
+        \+ **Any other types of input can generate errors and are not guaranteed to return valid results.
 The Google Places service will return candidate matches**\
-        **based on this string and order the results based on their perceived relevance.**
+        \+ **based on this string and order the results based on their perceived relevance.**
     - Changed documentation of parameter places_name used in 1 endpoints

       - Used in GET /maps/api/place/nearbysearch/json
       - Changes:\
-        ~~\*Not Recommended\* A term to be matched against all content that Google has indexed for this place.
+        \- ~~\*Not Recommended\* A term to be matched against all content that Google has indexed for this place.
         Equivalent to \`keyword\`.
 The \`name\` field is no longer restricted to place names.
 Values in this field are combined with values in the keyword field and passed as part of the same search string.
 We recommend using only the \`keyword\` parameter for all search terms.~~\
-        **Equivalent to \`keyword\`.
+        \+ **Equivalent to \`keyword\`.
 Values in this field are combined with values in the \`keyword\` field and passed as part of the same search string.**
     - Changed documentation of parameter places_query used in 1 endpoints

       - Used in GET /maps/api/place/textsearch/json
       - Changes:\
-        ~~The text string on which to search, for example: "restaurant" or "123 Main Street".
+        \- ~~The text string on which to search, for example: "restaurant" or "123 Main Street".
 The Google Places service will return candidate matches based on this string and order the results based on their perceived relevance.~~\
-        **The text string on which to search, for example: "restaurant" or "123 Main Street".
+        \+ **The text string on which to search, for example: "restaurant" or "123 Main Street".
 This must a place name, address, or category of establishments.
 Any other types**\
-        **of input can generate errors and are not guaranteed to return valid results.
+        \+ **of input can generate errors and are not guaranteed to return valid results.
 The Google Places service will return candidate matches based on this string and order the results based on their perceived relevance.**